walkskydev/state/readme.md

 npm i @walksky/state
 ```
 ### createState()
-`createState` is a function for storing and organizing values, computed values and setters.
-It returns an array with two values **[getters, setters]**.
+State provides a convenient way to organize values, computed values and setters.
+It returns an array with two values:
+**[getters, setters]** - a functions for getting and setting values.
+To get value from state you need to call a signal: `state.value()`;

 #### Computed values
-To create computed values, define a function that you can call anytime in your code.
+To create computed values, define a **getter** that you can call anytime in your code.
 ```typescript
 import { createState } from '@walksky/state'